How can we help you?

 The type of surgery used to remove dermoid and epidermoid tumors depends upon their location.

 Dermoid and epidermoid cysts of the skull base may be approached directly using the Endoscopic Endonasal Approach (EEA).
-This state-of-the-art, minimally invasive approach allows surgeons to access the tumor through the natural corridor of the nose, without making an open incision.
+This state-of-the-art, minimally invasive surgery approach allows surgeons to access the tumor through the natural corridor of the nose, without making an open incision.
 Surgeons then remove the cyst through the nose and nasal cavities.

 EEA offers the benefits of no incisions to heal, no disfigurement, and a faster recovery time.